reynoldstim/async-await-waitfor-example/README.md

 3. Execute `npm install`.
 4. To run the app, execute `npm run dev`, and navigate to `http://localhost:5173/`
 5. If you're using VSCode, you can install the [Vitest](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) extension to run and examine the UI tests.
+6. The application is broken by default (nothing will save to local storage).
+You can check out and run branch `005/fix-implementation` to see the working iteration.